Graded transcendental functions: an application to four-point amplitudes with one off-shell leg: Graded transcendental functions

 Traditionally, the computation of master integrals for an amplitude amounts to listing the relevant topologies, finding a set of Feynman integrals independent in $d=4-2\e$ dimensions under IBP, Lorentz and symmetry identities, and writing for them a Laurent expansion in $\e$ up to the highest order which can appear in the finite part of the amplitude.
 This approach is certainly sufficient, but often overly complicated.
 It is common knowledge that master integrals might contribute to physical quantities in $d=4$ dimensions only in particular combinations.
 In addition, there are master integrals whose coefficients are explicitly suppressed by one or more powers of $\e$.
 As a consequence, it might happen that some of the analytic structures appearing in the individual master integrals (for example specific types of branch cuts in their solution) do not show up in the finite part of a scattering amplitude.
 This is typically observed \emph{a posteriori} through an involved pattern of cancellations among different integrals which is difficult to foresee.
 Making such cancellations manifest before the insertion of all integrals into the amplitude would clearly provide a substantial improvement to the standard approach.

-In this section, we propose a strategy to achieve this goal.
+In this section, we review and extend a strategy to achieve this goal, building upon the original developments that were made in the context of pentagon functions~\cite{Chicherin:2020oor,Chicherin:2021dyp}.
 The principal idea is to consider a \textit{formal} solution for the corresponding Feynman integral topologies to find the minimal set of functions without spurious or evanescent features with regard to a physical amplitude.
 In particular, we algorithmically determine a genuine basis of functions that are independent under all linear identities and divided into distinct subsets according to their analytic properties.
 As a consequence, parts of these functions might never have to be evaluated or solved explicitly beyond their formal representation.